the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ![](images/three-pillars-tasks.png)

 JavaScript runs mainly on the client-side (frontend) in contrast to other server-side (backend) programming languages (e.g. PHP).
-I say mainly, because there are popular technologies like [Node.js](https://en.wikipedia.org/wiki/Node.js) (2009) by Ryan Dahl which brought JavaScript to the backend/server as well.
-Anyway, as mentioned earlier, when a user visits a website via their browser (client), all HTML, CSS, and JavaScript is loaded as files from a web server.
+I say mainly, because there are popular technologies like [Node.js](https://en.wikipedia.org/wiki/Node.js) (2009) by Ryan Dahl which brought JavaScript to the backend-side (server) as well.
+Anyway, speaking primarily about the frontend here, as mentioned earlier, when a user visits a website via their browser (client), all HTML, CSS, and JavaScript is loaded as files from a web server.
 While HTML and CSS get interpreted and displayed in the browser, JavaScript gets executed by the browser's JavaScript engine.

 From its release up to the early 2010 years, JavaScript got smiled at by many veteran developers as inferior scripting language.
 These days, the tide has turned.
-What started as a scripting language in the browser which made animations and user interactions happen, has become a giant in the industry used not only by websites, but also on desktop, mobile (e.g. React Native), backend (e.g. server-side JavaScript with Node.js), internet of things, embedded systems, machine learning (e.g. Tensorflow.js), and crypto.
-The most popular frameworks (e.g. React.js) are used among many large players in the industry.
+What started as a scripting language in the browser which made animations and user interactions happen, has become a giant in the industry used not only by websites, but also on desktop (e.g. Electron), mobile (e.g. React Native), backend (e.g. server-side JavaScript with Node.js), internet of things, embedded systems, machine learning (e.g. Tensorflow.js), and blockchain technologies.
+The most popular frameworks (e.g. React.js) are used among many large players (e.g. Facebook) in the industry.

 From my own experience as someone who is conducting workshops and consulting work, I can verify the ever increasing demand for JavaScript in every vertical industry, the high rates/salaries of freelancers/employers, and the shortage of developers in every company.
 So I am happy to have you on board for this journey and I hope my enthusiasm for JavaScript gets well reflected in this book.